nichogx/DiscordRoleSync/README.md

 `-admlink discordID mcUsername`

-The Discord ID of the user is a 17 to 20 digit number.
+The Discord ID of the user is a 17 to 20-digit number.

 The `-info` and `-unlink` commands are available for staff use.
 Both accept Discord IDs or Minecraft usernames.
 The users need to remain in the Discord server to keep their roles.
 If they leave the server or are unlinked with the -unlink command, they are removed from the whitelist and every role is removed from them.